mindscan-de/BrightFlux/BrightFlux-Core/README.md

 ## What this project is not right now.

-I won't claim this to be the most performant code... and i don't care enough for raw It will probably not host the code for viewing the data, as this is secondary for me at the moment.
+I won't claim this to be the most performant code... and i don't care enough for raw performance right now.
+This particular project will probably not host the code for viewing the data, as this is secondary for me at the moment.

 * Maybe use an existing DataFrame library so far, until we have reason to use our own?
 ** https://github.com/nRo/DataFrame